Labyrinth Walk

 Everyone is invited to walk the outdoor 7-circuit labyrinth in the All Saints’ Courtyard, or the 11-circuit indoor labyrinth located in Steacy Hall.

-How to walk the walk?
+How to walk the labyrinth

 There is no “right or wrong” way to walk a labyrinth.
 Journey in and out.
 Expect to have different experiences each time you do it.
-Undertake to discover your way for today.

 Suggestions to try as you walk